mgondan/rolog/README.md

 `cd build`

+_Please note:_ There is currently a problem with missing symbols from SWI-Prolog packs that are loaded from the R package.
+I don't know what is the underlying problem, but it can be fixed by adding libswipl to the SWIPL_LIBRARIES

-`cmake ..`
+`cmake -DSWIPL_LIBRARIES=libswipl ..`

 `make`

 `sudo make install`

 More detailed installation instructions are found on the SWI-Prolog webpage.

-_Please note:_ There is currently a problem with missing symbols from SWI-Prolog packs that are loaded from the R package.
-I don't know what is the underlying problem, but I am aware of two fixes.

-Either you invoke R below with LD_PRELOAD:

-`LD_PRELOAD=/usr/local/lib/swipl/lib/x86_64-linux/libswipl.so R`

-Or, alternatively, recompile and reinstall swipl:

-`cmake .. -DCMAKE_C_STANDARD_LIBRARIES="-lswipl"`

-`make`

-`sudo make install`

-I guess both of these fixes are somehow "cruel", so any hint is welcome.

 2. Please install R on your computer